Special Branch (Metropolitan Police): History

 to incorporate a general role in counter-terrorism, combating foreign subversion, and infiltrating organized crime and trade unions, becoming the largest Special Branch in the United Kingdom.
 Although it later became independent of the Criminal Investigation Department (CID), its officers were entitled to use the prefix "Detective" in front of their ranks.

+The Special Branch set up an undercover unit in March 1968 initially to infiltrate "left-wing direct-action groups" and later a wider remit, with the approval of the Labour government.
+It was first called the Special Operations Squad and later renamed the Special Demonstration Squad (SDS).
+It was disbanded in 2008, and in 2014 the Undercover Policing Inquiry was established to investigate the abuses carried out by the unit.

 Special Branch investigated the General Post Office Tower bombing in 1971 and the following year the investigative wing of its "X squad" became the Anti-Terrorist Branch (SO13).
 It also investigated the sieges at Balcombe Street in 1975 and the Iranian Embassy in 1980, the Libyan Embassy shooting in 1984, along with the bombings at Hyde Park and Regents Park in 1982, Harrods in 1983, Brighton in 1984 and Bishopsgate in 1993.

 The attempted bombing by Nezar Hindawi of an El Al flight from Heathrow to Israel in 1986 was also investigated by Special Branch, along with Provisional IRA mortar attacks on Downing Street in 1991 and Heathrow in 1994 and their Canary Wharf bomb in 1996.
 Beyond that campaign, it led the investigations into the racist and homophobic 1999 London nail bombings along with Richard Reid in 2001 and the bombings and attempted bombings in London in July 2005.
 The formation of SO13 had begun a process which on 2 October 2006 culminated in Special Branch and SO13 merging to form Counter Terrorism Command (SO15).